WHAT ARE PRIONS?

 Proven effective for inactivation of prions and other misfolded infectious proteins.

-The breakthrough needed to overcome a critically important deficiency in infection control.
+The Gold Standard of HOCl — The breakthrough needed to overcome a critically important deficiency in infection control.
 A new, fast, convenient and safe method for decontamination of medical instruments, surfaces, and tissues by simple immersion in an aqueous solution.
 BRIO HOCL PrP Formula™ is a proven anti-prion reagent to combat misfolded infectious proteins, and the recommended proprietary disinfection solution to combat all misfolded infectious proteins.
 This patent pending product is currently available for research and investigational use.

 BRIO HOCL PrP Formula™ is a certified pure formulation of hypochlorous acid that contains no buffers.
 It has been laboratory tested and proven to be the world’s first safe method to eliminate all detectable seeding activity of misfolded infectious proteins, and is safe for skin and mucosal contact.